EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

-# Migration to gRPC Client
+# Migration to gRPC client

 TCP client is considered legacy.
 We recommend migrating to the gRPC client.